Kara Mahmud Pasha: First War with the Pashalik of Berat

 In late 1779, Ahmet Kurt Pasha organized a Meeting with local Albanian pashas in Elbasan between Him, the Toptanis of Kruja, Suleiman Pasha of Elbasan and the Gouverneur of Rumelia.
 They aimed to recapture land Ahmet Kurt Pasha previously lost after Mahmud's campaigns, and to eliminate him or exile him out of Shkodra by launching a large military campaign against him.
-The coalition first aimed to take Kavaja, where 8,000 men under the command of Ahmet Kurt Pasha assulted the town, but instead of quickly overrunning it, they met fierce resistance by Suleiman Beg, who held the town for 20 days despite being heavily outnumbered, before retreating to Durres.
+The coalition first aimed to take Kavaja, where 8,000 men under the command of Ahmet Kurt Pasha assaulted the town, but instead of quickly overrunning it, they met fierce resistance by Suleiman Beg, who held the town for 20 days despite being heavily outnumbered, before retreating to Durres.
 The Long resistance by Suleiman Beg in Kavaja gave Ibrahim Beg of Tirana enough time to mobolize an Army of 6,000 men.
 The siege of Tirana began in February and lasted for two months, resulting in Ibrahim Beg's surrender due to a shortage of provisions.
 On 13 April 1780, Kurd Pasha declared himself the tax-farmer of Durres and responsible for maintaining order in the region.
 He then moved against Shkodra despite opposition from the pasha of Berat and his supporters.
 However, efforts to overthrow Mahmud and remove him from the political scene failed when a Tatar sent from the center informed the parties that the central government had forgiven Bushatli Mahmud for his past actions.
 Moreover, Çavuşoğlu Mehmed was appointed as governor in the district of Shkup, while Mahmud became governor of the districts of Shkodra and Dukakin.
 Kurd Ahmed Pasha was confirmed as subcontractor and administrator in Durres and was instructed to allow Suleiman Beg and Ibrahim Beg to return to their respective locations.

-Second War with the Pashalik of Berat and Revolt in Işbuzi

 In June 1780, Mahmud and Ahmet Kurt Pasha were again in conflict over the control of the tax-farming of Durres and its port, which was one of the primary Ottoman ports on the Adriatic.
 Mahmud was reappointed as governor of Shkodra in June 1780 but Durres remained under the authority of Ahmet Kurt Pasha.
 Mahmud eventually took possession of Durres.
 Mahmud attacked Durres with an army of ten thousand troops and was assisted by Ibrahim Beg of Tirana and Suleiman Beg of Kavaja.
 This campaign caused significant damage and instability in central Albania and the Ottoman authorities estimated the damage to be around ten thousand kuruş.
 Mahmud then turned his attention to the northern borders of the Pashalik and the troublesome Pasha of Işbuzi.
 He defeated him and pillaged the region.